A night-time jungle scene fills warmly with the hot air and dancing shadows cast by a hundred fires.

 “You don’t understa-”

-Chaos slams his foot down, looking more like the flicker of a butterfly’s wings than a moving person.
+Chaos slams his foot down into the headmaster, the speed of the movement looking more like the flicker of a butterfly’s wings than a moving person.
 “How dare you assume your knowledge to be superior to my life.”

 Despite most of his left leg destroyed by that single strike, Vahn’Asocc holds onto his nerve.
 “Some things are worth sacrificing for others.
 It is the simple imperative of civilizations to struggle in order to understa-”